 Charmed Kafka Documentation - Reference Performace Tuning

-Performance Tuning
+Performance tuning

 Kafka brokers make heavy use of the OS page cache to maintain performance.
 They never normally explicitly issue a command to ensure messages have been persisted to disk (sync), relying instead on the underlying OS to ensure that larger chunks (pages) of data are persisted from the page cache to the disk when the OS deems it efficient and/or necessary to do so.
-As such, there are a range of runtime kernel parameter tuning that are recommended to set on machines running Kafka to improve performance.
+As such, there is a range of runtime kernel parameter tuning that is recommended to set on machines running Kafka to improve performance.

-In order to configure these settings, one can write them to /etc/sysctl.conf using sudo echo $SETTING >> /etc/sysctl.conf.
+To configure these settings, one can write them to /etc/sysctl.conf using sudo echo $SETTING >> /etc/sysctl.conf.
 Note that the settings shown below are simply sensible defaults that may not apply to every workload:

 # ensures low likelihood of memory being assigned to swap-space rather than drop pages from the page cache